Chances are you've heard of it — and no, I'm not talking about the 2001 movie starring Ben Affleck and Josh Harnett.

 I wish someone had told me about these museum exhibits beforehand, because I didn't allow nearly enough time here.

 You can book one of a number of guided tours from Honolulu, which will pick you up from your hotel and drop you off at the Pearl Harbor Visitor Center.
-The cheaper tours will include a ticket for a specified time for you to visit the USS Arizona Memorial, while the more expensive day tours will include tickets to many of the Pearl Harbor sites, including the Arizona Memorial, the USS Missouri, and the USS Bowfin.
+The cheaper tours will include a ticket for a specified time for you to visit the USS Arizona Memorial, while the all-inclusive day tours will include tickets to many of the Pearl Harbor sites, including the Arizona Memorial, the USS Missouri, and the USS Bowfin.

 And, if you feel like really making a somber day of it, consider also adding on a visit to the National Memorial Cemetery of the Pacific, which is nearby in Honolulu.